Unvaccinated children hospitalized at twice the rate during Omicron surge -U.S. study - NewsBreak

 The highly contagious Omicron variant, which drove coronavirus infections to record levels in the United States in January, fueled an increase in COVID-19 hospitalizations among those under age 18, leading to concerns about the impact on unvaccinated children.

-U.S. regulators had authorized the Pfizer (PFE.N)/BioNTech (22UAy.DE) COVID-19 vaccine for children aged 5 to 11 years in October, prior to the Omicron surge.
+U.S. regulators had authorized the Pfizer/BioNTech COVID-19 vaccine for children aged 5 to 11 years in October, prior to the Omicron surge.

 Just 28% of children in the age group - around 8 million - are fully vaccinated, according to CDC data. [nL3N2WC2XF]